triptease/docs/consent.md

 Consent mode allows you to control what type of functionality is enabled across Triptease products.
 This in turn controls the usage of first and third party storage mechanisms of the browser and which Triptease products run.
-If your site has a cookie/storage banner used for GDPR compliance, you can pass the user's consent to the Triptease script.
+If your site has a cookie/storage banner used for GDPR compliance, you can pass the user's choices to the Triptease script.

-## How do you change Consent Mode?
+## How do you provide Consent Mode?

 It is as simple as setting the `data-storage-consent` attribute on the Triptease script tag.